 You have selected: Washington

-- Supplemental Nutrition Assistance Program (SNAP) formerly Food Stamps/Food Assistance
+Supplemental Nutrition Assistance Program (SNAP) formerly Food Stamps

-An eligible resident living on federally recognized Tribal Lands who participates in one of the following federal assistance programs shall also qualify for Enhanced Tribal Lifeline and Tribal Link-Up Assistance:
+An eligible resident living on federally recognized Tribal Lands who participates in one of above programs or one of the following federal assistance programs shall also qualify for an additional monthly credit of up to $25.00 with Enhanced Tribal Lifeline and up to $100.00 toward installation fees with Tribal Link-Up Assistance:

 - Bureau of Indian Affairs General Assistance